2022 Los Angeles Dodgers season: July

 The Dodgers traveled to play the St. Louis Cardinals at Busch Stadium and saw the seven game winning streak come to an end in a 7–6 loss, despite four hits (including a home run) by Freddie Freeman.
 In the next game, the Dodgers fell behind 6–0 only to come from behind and win 7–6.
 The Dodgers took the final game of the series, 4–0, as Tyler Anderson pitched six scoreless innings, Gavin Lux homered and Freeman and Smith each had two hits, including a double.
 The Dodgers ended the first half of the season with a two-game series against the Los Angeles Angels at Angel Stadium.
 Kershaw took a perfect game into the eighth inning before giving up a double to Luis Rengifo and finished with just the one baserunner allowed in eight innings while striking out six.
 Smith had four hits and Justin Turner three as the Dodgers rolled to a 9–1 win.
 They won again the next day, 7–1.
 Urías struck out eight in seven innings, and the Dodgers hit four homers (two by Trea Turner) in the win.
 The Dodgers won their 60th game of the season, as they headed into the all-star break.

 The Dodgers had six players selected for the 2022 Major League Baseball All-Star Game, which was played at Dodger Stadium.
 Kershaw, Betts and Trea Turner started, Freeman and Gonsolin also appeared in the game and Anderson was selected but did not play.

 After the break, they began a four-game home series against the San Francisco Giants.
 Mitch White only allowed one hit in five scoreless innings and the Dodgers jumped out to a five run lead only for the Giants to tie it up in the seventh inning on a grand-slam home run by Darin Ruf.
 However, a three-run homer by Betts in the eighth put the Dodgers back on top for a 9–6 win.
 Anderson struck out six in six innings without allowing an earned run and Cody Bellinger hit the team's first grand slam of the season as the Dodgers took the next game, 5–1.
 In the third game, Urías pitched six scoreless innings and Betts, Trea Turner and Freeman all homered as the Dodgers continued their winning streak with a 4–2 victory.
 The Dodgers finished off the series sweep with a 7–4 win.
 It was their first four-game series sweep of the Giants since the 1995 season.
 The streak ended at eight games with a 4–1 loss to the Washington Nationals on July 25, which also was Tony Gonsolin's first recorded loss of the season.
-The Nationals broke open a tied game the following day with a two-run homer by Luis García in the eighth and went on to win 8–3.
+The Nationals broke open a tied game the following day with a two-run homer by Luis García Jr. in the eighth and went on to win 8–3.
 The Dodgers took the final game of the series, 7–1, scoring six in the first inning to put the game out of reach early.